-Charlottesville's Office of Economic Development manages a handful of small programs that support entrepreneurs.
-The Advancing Charlottesville Entrepreneurs (ACE) program provides competitive grants quarterly to companies with fewer than five employees, for everything from equipment to marketing plans.73 Awards are currently capped at \$1,500, limiting their impact.74 The city is also addressing a need expressed by the business community for "pre-CIC" resources by developing GO Start-Up.
-This program will deliver workshops shorter than CIC's and tailored to entrepreneurs at an earlier stage of development, preparing those individuals to launch startups as they cope with significant barriers in areas such as childcare and transportation.75 In addition, a GO Contractors Academy is in development to prepare minority-owned construction companies to successfully bid on and compete for contracts with the city.76
+limiting their impact.
+The city is also addressing a need expressed by the business community for "pre-CIC" resources by developing GO Start-Up.
+This program will deliver workshops shorter than CIC's and tailored to entrepreneurs at an earlier stage of development, preparing those individuals to launch startups as they cope with significant barriers in areas such as childcare and transportation.
+In addition, a GO Contractors Academy is in development to prepare Black-owned construction companies to successfully bid on and compete for contracts with the city.

 The local capital sources available to small companies tend to be limited either in the size of the financing or in the breadth of business types that are eligible.
 CIC's provides microloans and has distributed nearly \$500k in loans to date.
 Their loan options top out at \$35,000, approximately the upper end of this type of business capital.
 This is indicative of the gap that exists in credit options for small businesses between microloans and traditional financial products.
 The additional capital sources for small companies tend to have narrow purviews.
-The Charlottesville Angle Network (CAN)77 gathers 70 investors and family offices to provide seed and angel funding to start-ups raising less than \$5M, with typical investments between \$100k and \$300k per round.
+The Charlottesville Angle Network (CAN) gathers 70 investors and family offices to provide seed and angel funding to start-ups raising less than \$5M, with typical investments between \$100k and \$300k per round.
 Their industry focus is largely digital or in advanced industries: SaaS, digital healthcare, biotech, clean energy and educational technology.
-The Center for Innovative Technology provides seed and early-stage funding specifically for biolife, tech and energy companies.78
+The Center for Innovative Technology provides seed and early-stage funding specifically for biolife, tech and energy companies.

 Given the low availability of cheap offices in the area, there is considerable value for entrepreneurs in being able to access incubators or co-working spaces.
-Charlottesville has a variety of these facilities, several with a sector-specific focus or serving a relatively well-off clientele.79 Biotech firms are supported through the Charlottesville Open Bio Labs, providing lab spaces and classes.
+Charlottesville has a variety of these facilities, several with a sector-specific focus or serving a relatively well-off clientele.
+Biotech firms are supported through the Charlottesville Open Bio Labs, providing lab spaces and classes.
 The existing Charlottesville Technology Incubator provides mentoring and spaces to area tech firms, while the in-development Center of Development Entrepreneurs (CODE), due to open in 2021 will provide co-working on the ground floor of a 170,000 square-foot facility.
-On a non-cluster specific track, UVA has offered co-working space and a

-74 City of Charlotte advancing-charlotte 75 City of Charlotte 76 City of Charlotte 77 Central Virginia 78 Center for Innov 79 These spaces inc summer incubation program through its i.Lab, which has operated ten to twelve week summer programs geared toward startups, who also receive legal aid, mentoring and shared space.
+On a non-cluster specific track, UVA has offered co-working space and a summer incubation program through its i.Lab, which has operated ten to twelve week summer programs geared toward startups, who also receive legal aid, mentoring and shared space.
 Starting in fall of 2019, UVA will be expanding its services and coordinating with regional partners on the Catalyst accelerator.
 Focusing on high potential, scalable companies, Catalyst will select ten companies per year to receive \$20,000 in funding, along with shared space, mentoring and business development coaching.